nolanbconaway/hip.hop.data/readme.md

 Need to decide on a report format!
 Options:

 - **Jupyter**.
 Pros: great integration with Github.
 Cons: plotting is terrible.
 - **Shiny R**.
 Pros: great, interactive plotting.
-Cons: no Github integration, Shiny R servers are super slow, wacky programming paradigm
+Cons: no Github integration, Shiny R servers are super slow, wacky programming paradigm.
 - **Rmarkdown**.
 Pros: OK Github integration (saves an HTML file), great plotting.
 Cons: unclear if these are easy to make in sublime.

 ##`data.db` contains: